 - a.
-The Contractor is responsible for protecting and maintaining the conduit throughout construction and until final acceptance. - b.
+Protect and maintain the conduit throughout construction and until final acceptance. - b.
 To avoid possible damage to buried conduit from exposure to traffic, livestock and other hazards, complete trenching of laterals, trenching around culverts, construction of aerial inserts and similar operations as soon as practicable behind all segment installations. - c.
 If more than 48 hours lag is expected behind a segment installation, install additional protective measures acceptable to the Engineer.